ThoratSanchit/Node-PDF/proffessional-pdf/nodejs.md

 ## API Security Basics (Helmet, CORS, rate-limiting)

 **Definition:**
-API security involves protecting your application’s endpoints from unauthorized access, attacks, and misuse.
+API security involves protecting your application's endpoints from unauthorized access, attacks, and misuse.

 **Helmet:**
 Helmet is a middleware for Express that sets various HTTP headers to help secure your app.